About the functions

 - Writing to its configuration registers using the programming interface.

-See the Arm® System Memory Management Unit Architecture Specification, SMMU architecture version 3.0 and version 3.1 for more information about translation and how software communicates with the TCU.
+See the Arm® System Memory Management Unit Architecture Specification, SMMU architecture version 3.0 and version 3.1 for more information about the following:

 This section contains the following subsections: